 Why deploy breach and attack simulation technology?

-The primary reason organizations would want to deploy BAS is because they want an answer to that fundamental question: whether their systems are secure.
+The primary reason organizations would want to deploy BAS is because they want an answer to the fundamental question of whether their systems are secure.
 Even careful security teams sometimes find that some of their security tools have been inadvertently shut down or are not performing as desired because of configuration errors.
 Breach and attack simulation can help organizations identify these problems early as part of their proactive security efforts.

 Of course, it's not just security tools that are changing constantly.
 Thanks to the rise of cloud computing and the Internet of Things (IoT), enterprise networks themselves are evolving all the time.
 Large enterprises may be using computing resources that are scattered all over the globe, and testing this type of environment on a regular basis is difficult with other types of security tools.